UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Methods

-We plot the redshift distribution of galaxies from this initial sample (left panel in Figure~\ref{fig:z_hist}) and identify an overdensity peak at $z = 2.58 \pm{0.07}$.
-We define the uncertainty of our redshift ranges, $\sigma= \pm{0.07}$, as approximately two times the typical uncertainty of our sample ($\Delta z \approx 0.033$).
+We plot the redshift distribution of galaxies from this initial sample (top left panel in Figure~\ref{fig:z_hist}) and identify an overdensity peak at $z = 2.58 \pm{0.07}$.
+We define the uncertainty of our redshift peak, $\sigma= \pm{0.07}$, as approximately two times $\Delta z = 0.036$, where $\Delta z = \sigma_{\text{NMAD}} \times (1+z)$.
 This yields an overdensity range between $2.51 < z < 2.65$ totaling 217 galaxies.
-We note that this redshift overdensity is detected in the ALT survey from HeI and Pa$\gamma$ emission at $z\approx2.56$, fully consistent with our photometric findings \citep{naidu2024}.
+We show the photo-$z$ distribution of spectroscopically observed galaxies in the bottom left panel in Figure~\ref{fig:z_hist} and find that the distribution is well-centered on the redshift peak.
+We note that this redshift overdensity is also detected in the ALT survey from HeI and Pa$\gamma$ emission at $z\approx2.56$, fully consistent with our photometric findings \citep{naidu2024}.